Cornelia Pfohl: Olympic career

 Pfohl competed in the 2000 Summer Olympics while in the early stages of pregnancy with her daughter Mara.
 She won her second Olympic medal with bronze in the women's team event, and concluded the women's individual event in twenty-fourth place.
+She was awarded the Silver Laurel Leaf by Federal President Johannes Rau for winning bronze.

 Pfohl's qualification for her fourth Olympic Games in 2004 was unexpected, and caused her to delay her plans to get married.
 Her participation in Athens came while she was pregnant again, this time at 30 weeks with her second child.
 She placed eighteenth in the ranking round for the women's individual competition.
 In the first round of elimination, she faced 47th-ranked Marie-Pier Beaudet of Canada.
 Pfohl defeated Beaudet, winning 146–128 in the 18-arrow match to advance to the round of 32.
 In that round, she faced Margarita Galinovskaya of Russia, losing to the 15th-ranked archer 158–156 in the regulation 18 arrows.